aydrian/dominos-cli-workshop/README.md

 ## 🎓 Learning Outcomes

 - Where AI fits in the Software Development Life Cycle
-- Use AI assistant to explain unknown code
+- Utilizing an AI Coding Assistant to:
-- Use AI assistant to refactor code
+  - Get explaination of unknown code using chat
-- Use AI assistant to document code
+  - Fix code using chat
-- Use AI assistant to write tests
+  - Add documentation for selected code
-- Use AI assistant to create code based on comment
+  - Generate tests for selected code
-- Use AI assistant type ahead while coding
+  - Generate code using type ahead and natural language prompts

 ## 🥞 Tech Stack